Eco Friendly Halloween Ideas

-Eco Friendly Halloween Decorations
+Eco Friendly Decorations

-- PUMPKINS – Decorate with compostable items like pumpkins (bonus points if you roast the seeds and make a soup the day after!).
+- PUMPKINS – Decorate with compostable items like pumpkins (bonus points if you roast the seeds and make a soup the day after).
 Here’s a simple pumpkin soup recipe that looks pretty tasty!

 - PAPER – Using recyclable materials like paper can make an impact at a Halloween party.
-Last year I decorated our apartment with black paper bats and was able to recycle all of them after we finished celebrating.
+One year I decorated our apartment with black paper bats and was able to recycle all of them after we finished celebrating.

 - CANDLES – Dim the lights and make things spooky with candlelight instead.
 Here’s a way to make DIY candles inside old glass jars, all you need is a slow cooker to try it!
 Do your best to avoid scented candles and opt for beeswax instead.

-- YARN WEB – Use white, organic cotton yarn to create a yarn spider web in or outside of your home.
+- YARN WEB – Use white, organic cotton yarn to create a cotton yarn spider web in or outside of your home.

 Eco Friendly Treats